Staying sober by cycling? Riding a bike helped Liv in recovery.

 Getting help started with one-on-one help from a nutrition coach.
 She advised me to immediately get active.
-Her first recommendation was to try and incorporate daily walks into my routine, starting with 10,000 steps a day.
-It sounded daunting, but I was able to do this by walking to work, and taking a stroll during my lunch break.
-I’d get off the bus on a few stops early and walk the rest of the way home.
+Her first recommendation was to try to incorporate daily walks into my routine, starting with 10,000 steps a day.
+It sounded daunting, but I was able to do this by walking to work and taking a stroll during my lunch break.
+After work, I’d get off the bus a few stops early and walk the rest of the way home.
 Before I knew it, I was clocking 10,000 steps a day.
 It felt great.
-I started to sleep better and I felt less tired.
+I started to sleep better, and I felt less tired.

-During a lunchtime walk in the park I noticed the bike shop across the road.
+During one lunchtime walk in the park, I noticed the bike shop across the road.
 A few minutes later, I found myself inside the bike shop!
-I wasn’t entirely sure how I got there.
-Yet, I fought my instinct to run and I began by asking for help.
-For a long time, I told myself that because of my size I wouldn’t be able to do so many things; cycling, running, spinning, martial arts, yoga.
+I wasn’t entirely sure how I got there, but I fought my instinct to run.
+I began by asking for help.
+For a long time, I told myself that because of my size, I wouldn’t be able to do so many things—cycling, running, spinning, martial arts, yoga.
 You name it, I had a reason why my size got in the way.

-I still cycle today, nearly five years sober.
+I still cycle today, at nearly five years sober.
 In fact, buying a bike was one of the first things I did when I moved to Portland!
-It’s been invaluable to my recovery: not only have I gained a new sense of independence, but I’ve learned new skills and increased my self-confidence.
-I mastered two cycle maintenance courses, a road safety course and cycle coaching.
-Physically and mentally I am so much healthier, and my energy levels have skyrocketed.
+It’s been invaluable to my recovery.
+Not only have I gained a new sense of independence, but I’ve learned new skills and increased my self-confidence.
+I mastered two cycle maintenance courses, a road safety course, and cycle coaching.
+Physically and mentally, I am so much healthier, and my energy levels have skyrocketed.

 But most of all, cycling gives me a sense of serenity.
 I can’t describe just how peaceful and meditative cycling feels.
 It gives me breathing space, I feel connected and lightened somehow—just what I was seeking in wine and drugs.
 But this time, it’s real.